-How Many People Own Gold?
+How Many People Own Gold in 2024?
 New Zealand vs Other Countries

 How many people own gold?
 How does that number today compare to what it was historically?